bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 Certimate.
 An open-source and free self-hosted SSL certificates ACME tool, automates the full-cycle of issuance, deployment, renewal, and monitoring visually: https://github.com/certimate-go/certimate

+Process Interactive Kill is a command line tool that helps to find and kill process.
+It works like pkill command but search is interactive: https://github.com/jacek-kurlit/pik

+Cull.
+Interactive TUI disk space analyzer.
+Scan directories, find what's eating your disk, and delete it - all from the terminal: https://github.com/legostin/cull

+Drip.
+Self-hosted tunneling solution to expose localhost securely - unlimited bandwidth, no third-party servers: https://github.com/Gouryella/drip

+Cronmaster.
+Cronjob management UI with human readable syntax, live logging and log history for your cronjobs: https://github.com/fccview/cronmaster

 tty7.
 A terminal workbench in pure Rust: shells, persistent sessions, SSH, coding agents.
 GPU-rendered on Zed's gpui, VT core from Alacritty: https://github.com/l0ng-ai/tty7